-[Table of Contents](#)ZYNEX, INC.NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+ZYNEX, INC. NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

-The following table provides a breakdown of disaggregated net revenues for the three and six nine months ended June 30, 2023 September 30, 2023 and 2022 related to devices accounted for as purchases subject to Accounting Standards Codification ("ASC") 606 - "Revenue from Contracts with Customers" ("ASC 606"), leases subject to ASC 842 - "Leases" ("ASC 842"), and supplies (in thousands):
+The following table provides a breakdown of disaggregated net revenues for the three and nine months ended September 30, 2023 March 31, 2024 and 2022 related to devices accounted for as purchases subject to Accounting Standards Codification ("ASC") 606 - "Revenue from Contracts with Customers" ("ASC 606"), leases subject to ASC 842 - "Leases" ("ASC 842"), and supplies (in thousands):

-For the Three Months Ended June 30, For the Six Months Ended June 30, For the Three Months Ended September 30, For the Nine Months Ended September 30, 2023 2022 2023 2022 2023 2022 2023 2022 Device revenue Purchased \$ 4,781 \$ 2,268 \$ 9,422 \$ 4,457 \$ 7,022 \$ 2,900 \$ 16,444 \$ 7,357 Leased 8,962 7,237 16,265 11,773 9,833 8,449 26,098 20,222 Total device revenue \$ 13,743 \$ 9,505 \$ 25,687 \$ 16,230 \$ 16,855 \$ 11,349 \$ 42,542 \$ 27,579 Supplies revenue 31,209 27,254 61,435 51,612 33,060 30,171 94,495 81,783 Total revenue \$ 44,952 \$ 36,759 \$ 87,122 \$ 67,842 \$ 49,915 \$ 41,520 \$ 137,037 \$ 109,362
+Device revenue For the Three Months Ended September 30, For the Nine Months Ended September 30, For the Three Months Ended March 31, 2023 2022 2023 2022 2024 2023 Purchased \$ 7,022 \$ 2,900 \$ 16,444 \$ 7,357 \$ 6,515 \$ 4,642 Leased 9,833 8,449 26,098 20,222 7,510 7,302 Total device revenue \$ 16,855 \$ 11,349 \$ 42,542 \$ 27,579 \$ 14,025 \$ 11,944 Supplies revenue 33,060 30,171 94,495 81,783 32,506 30,226 Total revenue \$ 49,915 \$ 41,520 \$ 137,037 \$ 109,362 \$ 46,531 \$ 42,170

-Revenues are estimated using the portfolio approach by third-party payer type based upon historical rates of collection, aging of receivables, trends in historical reimbursement rates by third-party payer types, and current relationships and experience with the third-party payers, which includes estimated constraints for third-party payer refund requests, deductions and adjustments.
+Revenues are estimated using the portfolio approach by third-party payer type based upon historical rates of collection, aging of receivables, trends in historical reimbursement rates by third-party payer types, and current relationships and experience with the third-party payers, which includes estimated constraints for third-party payer refund requests, deductions, allowance for uncollectible accounts, and billing allowance adjustments.
 Inherent in these estimates is the risk that they will have to be revised as additional information becomes available and constraints are released.
-Specifically, the complexity of third-party payer billing arrangements and the uncertainty of reimbursement amounts for certain products from third-party payers or unanticipated requirements to refund payments previously received may result in adjustments to amounts originally recorded.
-Settlements with third-party payers for retroactive revenue adjustments due to audits, reviews or investigations are considered variable consideration and are included in the determination of the estimated transaction price using the expected amount method.
-These adjustments to transaction price are estimated based on the terms of the payment agreement with the payer, correspondence from the payer and historical settlement activity, including an assessment to ensure that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the retroactive adjustment is subsequently resolved.
-Due to continuing changes in the healthcare industry and third-party payer reimbursement, it is possible the Company's forecasting model to estimate collections could change, which could have an impact on the Company's results of operations and cash flows.
-Any differences between estimated and actual collectability are reflected in the period in which received.
+Specifically, If initial estimates are updated, these changes are accounted for as increases or decreases in the transaction price.
+Assuming the underlying performance obligation to which the change in price relates has already been satisfied, those changes in transaction price are immediately recognized as increases or decreases in revenue (not credit losses (bad debt expense)) in the period in which the estimate changes.
+Additionally, the complexity of third-party payer billing arrangements, and the uncertainty of reimbursement amounts for certain products from third-party payers, or unanticipated requirements to refund payments previously received may result in adjustments to amounts originally recorded.
+Settlements with third-party payers for retroactive revenue adjustments due to audits, reviews, or investigations are considered variable consideration and are included in the determination of the estimated transaction price using the expected amount method.
+These adjustments to transaction price are estimated based on the terms of the payment agreement with the payer, correspondence from the payer, and historical settlement activity, including an assessment to ensure that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the retroactive adjustment is subsequently resolved.
+Due to continuing changes in the healthcare industry and third-party payer reimbursement, it is possible the Company's forecasting model to estimate collections could change, which could have an impact on the

+Company's results of operations and cash flows.
+Any differences between estimated and actual collectability are reflected in the period in which payment is received.
 Historically these differences have been immaterial, and the Company has not had a significant reversal of revenue from prior periods.